 Prime 3 has Mogenar, and AU 313.
 Safe to say that Metroid loves this trope.

 Bentley: You've always wanted to get closer to her.
 Can't get much closer than climbing up her boot laces!

-The Matrix The Path Of Neo at the end of the game, which corresponds with the end of Matrix Revolutions, two avatars of the Wachowski brothers themselves speak directly to the player and explain that, while the Martyr ending was OK for the movies and the story, it just wouldn't work that well for a videogame.
+The Matrix Path Of Neo at the end of the game, which corresponds with the end of Matrix Revolutions, two avatars of the Wachowski brother and sister themselves speak directly to the player and explain that, while the Martyr ending was OK for the movies and the story, it just wouldn't work that well for a videogame.
 So instead, all the Smiths get together and grab various bits of destroyed junk and debris, as well as a giant pair or sunglasses from an ad, and for a GIANT Smith.